 The Need for Recovery Scale (NFRS) is a self-report questionnaire developed by Prof Marc van Veldhoven and Dr Sjaak Broersen and is designed to measure early symptoms of fatigue at work.
 Fatigue increases the risk of injuries or other accidents on the job.
 As an employer, the difficulty remains the question of how to consistently isolate the workers that are experiencing signs or effects of fatigue as opposed to simply being tired on the job.
 Fatigue, unlike tiredness, results from a lack of sleep and can be heightened from prolonged mental activity or long periods of stress or anxiety.
 For this reason, the NFRS focuses on fatigue as a construct to isolate those at potential risk.
 It describes fatigue at work as the change in the individual’s psychophysiological ability to regulate their work task behaviours.
 When people experience high levels of fatigue, they typically find themselves no longer able to adequately meet the demands that the job requires on their mental functioning.
 In addition, they find themselves only able to meet these demands at the cost of increased mental effort and coping with increased task resistance.
-The NFRS report was developed by Dr Gary C. Townsend and Michelle Townsend of Skillworx Africa (Pty) Ltd.
+The NFRS report was developed by Dr Gary C. Townsend of Skillworx Africa (Pty) Ltd.

 Why measure fatigue at work

 Fatigue at work is the major symptom in a variety of psychological and psychiatric disorders, diagnosed in occupational health care as chronic job stress, burnout, adjustment disorders, and physical lapses like daytime sleepiness.
 Because this category of disorders is one of the major causes of production loss, sickness absence, and work disability in the workplace, it is important that the Need for Recovery Scale (NFRS) is used to establish early indications of fatigue at work.